-Geological age ~450 Mya Ordovician shale and limestone (Kope Formation)
+Geological age ~450 Mya Ordovician shale and limestone (Kope Formation).

-Epoch Late Ordovician (Cincinnatian Series)
+Epoch Late Ordovician (Cincinnatian Series).

-Native lands Shawnee (Shawanwaki) · Myaamia (Miami) · Adena and Hopewell moundbuilder cultures; Cincinnati area a major nexus of Shawnee and Miami territory; Fort Washington established 1789 as U.S. military base on Shawnee lands; Shawnee and Miami among signatories ceding southern Ohio via Treaty of Greenville 1795 following Battle of Fallen Timbers 1794
+Native lands Shawnee (Shawanwaki) · Myaamia (Miami) · Adena and Hopewell moundbuilder cultures; Cincinnati area a major nexus of Shawnee and Miami territory; Fort Washington established 1789 as U.S. military base on Shawnee lands; Shawnee and Miami among signatories ceding southern Ohio via Treaty of Greenville 1795 following Battle of Fallen Timbers 1794.

 Ecology Mature mixed mesophytic forest dominated by sugar maple, white oak, and American beech; spring ephemeral wildflowers; active removal of invasive bush honeysuckle and Tree-of-Heaven underway.